1 dead, 2 injured after Navy plane crashes in water off Virginia’s Eastern Shore - NewsBreak

 The plane, an advanced tactical airborne early warning aircraft, is based out of Naval Station Norfolk and assigned to an East Coast Airborne Command and Control Squadron.

-Naval Air Force Atlantic Public Affairs said the two crewmembers have injuries that aren’t considered life-threatening.FDA panel narrowly sides against experimental ALS drug
+Naval Air Force Atlantic Public Affairs said the two crewmembers have injuries that aren’t considered life-threatening.GALLERY: Strong winds, storms cause significant damage throughout Central Alabama

-The name of the deceased crew member will be released once the next of kin is notified.

 The Navy said the incident is under investigation.